-The Low Income Investment Fund (LIIF) is a nonprofit community development financial institution (CDFI) dedicated to serving low income people and communities.
-At the core of LIIF’s work is a commitment to alleviating poverty and helping families attain economic self-sufficiency.
+The Low Income Investment Fund (LIIF) is a nonprofit community development financial institution (CDFI) that mobilizes capital and partners to achieve opportunity, equity and well-being for people and communities.

 Read LIIF’s Mission & Vision

 LIIF’s investments save low income families money on household expenses by increasing the availability of affordable housing and child care.
 By supporting high-quality educational opportunities from early childhood through high school, LIIF also improves the life outcomes of low income youth, leading to higher lifetime earning potential and lower costs to society on adult social services.
 In this way, LIIF has created billions of dollars in benefits to low income households and to society.

 Read more about LIIF’s impact

 LIIF has set a ten-year goal to drive $5 billion in investments to advance racial equity

 We believe that every person and family, no matter their race or ZIP code, deserves to live in a community of opportunity, equity and well-being.
 We are focused on combating inequitable systems through our four-year strategic plan and are committed to long-term systems change in the decades to follow.